Dear Shareholders,

 25. BOARD EVALUATION

-performance, its committees and individual directors including Chairman of the Board on
+its committees and individual directors including Chairman of the Board on the basis of

-the basis of attendance, contribution and various criteria as recommended by the
+attendance, contribution and various criteria as recommended by the Nomination &

-Nomination & Remuneration Committee of the Company.
-The evaluation of the working of
+Remuneration Committee of the Company.
+The evaluation of the working of the Board, its

-the Board, its Committees, experience and expertise, performance of duties and obligations
+Committees, experience and expertise, performance of duties and obligations etc. were

 26. DIRECTORS AND KEY MANAGERIAL PERSONNEL